Annubharti/Bandit/README.md

   Bandit Level 7 → Level 8
-      The password for the next level is stored in the file data.txt next to the word millionth grep millionth data.txt
+      The password for the next level is stored in the file data.txt next to the word millionth

+        grep millionth data.txt
         copy millionth password

   Bandit Level 8 → Level 9

-  The password for the next level is stored in the file data.txt and is the only line of text that occurs only once
+    The password for the next level is stored in the file data.txt and is the only line of text that occurs only once ls
+    cat data.txt | sort | uniq -u OR
+                  sort data.txt | uniq -u
+    copy the password

+ Bandit Level 9 → Level 10
+   The password for the next level is stored in the file data.txt in one of the few human-readable strings, preceded by several ‘=’ characters.

+  strings data.txt | grep “=”
+  then
+  strings data.txt | grep “==”
+  copy the password

+ Bandit Level 10 → Level 11

+  The password for the next level is stored in the file data.txt, which contains base64 encoded data

   Commands you may need to solve this level grep, sort, uniq, strings, base64, tr, tar, gzip, bzip2, xxd

+   base64-d data.txt
+  copy the password

+ Bandit Level 10 → Level 11
+  The password for the next level is stored in the file data.txt, where all lowercase (a-z) and uppercase (A-Z) letters have been rotated by 13 positions

+  Commands you may need to solve this level grep, sort, uniq, strings, base64, tr, tar, gzip, bzip2, xxd

+  cat data.txt |tr 'n-za-mN-ZA-M' a-zA-z copy the password